kristielim/debugging_workshop/README.md

 Once you find the bug(s), you are allowed to fix the code any way you like.
 The point of the exercise is to practice using the debugger, so don't worry too much about these problems specifically.

+If you don't know what a function does, you can more efficiently check if it is causing your bug by using 'step over' to skip over the details and see if it changes the variables that you care about.

 Solution is here [makePal_SOLUTION.cpp](makePal_SOLUTION.cpp).

 ## Summary